Zuehlke/zuehlke.github.io/README.md

 - Is there a way to connect people and repos?
 Maybe we could click on a person and only get their repos?
 Note: this would require requesting contributor IDs for every repo.
 For large projects, this could mean having to fetch a large number of pages (current limit: 100 results per request).
-- Full-text search, filters, sorting
+- Full-text search, filters, sorting [Issue #39](https://github.com/Zuehlke/zuehlke.github.io/issues/39)

 ### Automation
 - Migrate to JavaScript